HiPerCoRe/KTT/Readme.md

     - open generated solution file and build the project inside Visual Studio

 * The following build options are available:
-    - `--outdir=path` specifies custom build directory, default build directory is `Build`
+    - `--outdir=path` Specifies custom build directory.
+The default build directory is `Build`.
-    - `--platform=vendor` specifies SDK used for building KTT, useful when multiple SDKs are installed
+    - `--platform=vendor` Specifies SDK used for building KTT.
+May be useful when multiple SDKs are installed.
-    - `--profiling=library` enables compilation of kernel profiling functionality using specified library
+    - `--profiling=library` Enables compilation of kernel profiling functionality using the specified library.
+    - `--power-usage` Enables compilation of device power usage collection functionality.
+This feature is currently supported only on Nvidia platform.
-    - `--vulkan` enables compilation of experimental Vulkan backend
+    - `--vulkan` Enables compilation of experimental Vulkan backend.
-    - `--python` enables compilation of Python bindings
+    - `--python` Enables compilation of Python bindings.
-    - `--no-examples` disables compilation of examples
+    - `--no-examples` Disables compilation of examples.
-    - `--no-tutorials` disables compilation of tutorials
+    - `--no-tutorials` Disables compilation of tutorials.
-    - `--tests` enables compilation of unit tests
+    - `--tests` Enables compilation of unit tests.
-    - `--no-cuda` disables the inclusion of CUDA API during compilation, only affects Nvidia platform
+    - `--no-cuda` Disables the inclusion of CUDA API during compilation.
+Only affects Nvidia platform.
-    - `--no-opencl` disables the inclusion of OpenCL API during compilation
+    - `--no-opencl` Disables the inclusion of OpenCL API during compilation.

 * KTT and applications that utilize it rely on external dynamic (shared) libraries to work correctly.
 There are multiple ways to provide access to these libraries, e.g., copying a given library inside the application folder or adding the